Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Following the RBA’s August decision to hold rates, Governor Michele Bullock indicated that no rate cuts were likely within six months.

-That prompted Westpac to put its forecast of rate cuts this year “under review.”
-Only Commbank is still forecasting a cut this year, of the Big 4 banks.
+That prompted Westpac to put its forecast of rate cuts this year “under review” — with a revised view that cuts would arrive in February 2025.

 Predictions for the consumer price index headline rate in 2024 from the banks include: